imageworks/OpenColorIO-Configs/aces_1.1/README.md

 LUTs that can be used outside of OCIO are included in the ['baked' directory here.](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_1.1/baked)

 - The LUTs encode the ACES Output Transform for a specific colorspace input and are generally named:
-	- 'Ouput Transform name' for 'Input colorspace name'.extension
+	- 'Output Transform name' for 'Input colorspace name'.extension
 	- Ex. 'sRGB (D60 sim.) for ACEScc.icc'

 The LUTs included in the 'baked' directory cover the following formats and applications: